-- Remove the dust from the engine and engine bay using the appropriate paintbrush in tandem with a vacuum cleaner.
+- Remove the dust from the engine and engine bay using the appropriate paintbrush with a vacuum cleaner.

 - Brush off any dust on reachable parts of the engine and engine bay.

-- Connect the small nozzle to the air compressor and use it to brush areas not reachable by the brush or vacuum nozzle.
+- Connect the small nozzle to the air compressor and use it to brush areas inaccessible by the brush or vacuum nozzle.
 If an air compressor is not available, use a leaf blower instead.

 - Clean the aluminum part of the engine with a metal brush or an electric metal brush.
 Be extra careful when using the brush near sensors and rubber hoses.